Ketaki-Desale/Smart-Resume-Analyzer/README.md

   ```
 - `Uploaded_Resumes` folder is contaning the user's uploaded resumes.
 - `Classifier.py` is the main file which is containing a KNN Algorithm.
-- For more explanation of this project see the tutorial on Machine Learning Hub YouTube channel.
-- Admin side credentials is `machine_learning_hub` and password is `mlhub123`.
+- Admin side credentials is `project` and password is `project123`.